 The oldest identifiable sign of hemp use was found in a piece of pottery from a village in Taiwan, dating back to about 8,000 years BC.
-Identifying use of hemp for industrial purposes dating that far back means that marijuana could arguably be one of the very first agricultural crops used by humans.
+Identifying use of hemp for industrial purposes dating that far back means that cannabis could arguably be one of the very first agricultural crops used by humans.
 Carl Sagan touched on this in his book, The Dragons of Eden, Speculations on the Origin of Human Intelligence, published in 1977.
-He said, “It would be wryly interesting if in human history the cultivation of marijuana led generally to the invention of agriculture, and thereby to civilization.”
+He said, “It would be wryly interesting if in human history the cultivation of weed led generally to the invention of agriculture, and thereby to civilization.”

-Up until 4,000 BC, all recorded uses of marijuana came from China and Turkestan, mainly being used as oils for food, and textiles made out of hemp.
+Up until 4,000 BC, all recorded uses of cannabis came from China and Turkestan, mainly being used as oils for food, and textiles made out of hemp.
 Then in 2,700 BC, the Emperor Shen Neng of China reported using it for the first time for recreational purposes.

 Bhang in India

-Marijuana appeared next in ancient Hindu texts coming from India.
+Weed appeared next in ancient Hindu texts coming from India.
 It was specifically mentioned for the first time in the sacred text Atharvaveda (Science of Charms).
 It is described in this text as being a plant used for sacred rituals, and it was mainly used as an offering to Shiva.
 In this text, cannabis (especially when it is prepared as bhang) is the Sacred Grass.